Code-the-Dream-School/dd-prac-team4-back/README.md

 - **Stripe Account**: To enable payment processing, you'll need to sign up for a Stripe account and obtain the API secret key.
 Visit the Stripe website: [Stripe](https://stripe.com/).

+- **Spotify App Credentials**: Additionally, for certain functionalities, you'll need Spotify app credentials.
+These can be set up using the following instructions: [Spotify Developer Documentation](https://developer.spotify.com/documentation/web-api).

 ## Installation

 Follow these steps to set up and run the Music Store API on your local machine: